-- Given access to a DEI certification training through an online program - Required to complete a substantive DEI project within their organization - Held accountable for the DEI KPIs set within their units
+- Given access to a DEI certification training through an online program - Required to complete a substantive DEI project within their organization

 The challenge that the HR Leader mentioned is in part related to refining the Council's meeting cadence.
 There are several best practices for the cadence and topics to discuss within the council (Exhibit 7).
 These will vary depending on multiple factors, including your DEI goals and the structure that you choose.